arielmission-space/PAOS/docs/source/user/saving/index.rst

 Example
 ~~~~~~~~~

-Code example to use :func:`~paos.paos_saveoutput.save_output` to save the POP simulation output dictionary.
+Code example to use :func:`~paos.core.saveOutput.save_output` to save the POP simulation output dictionary.

 The user can select to save only the relevant dictionary keys, here 'wfo' (the complex wavefront array), 'dx' (the
 sampling along the horizontal axis), 'dy' (the sampling along the vertical axis).

 .. code-block:: python

-        from paos.paos_saveoutput import save_output
+        from paos.core.saveOutput import save_output
         save_output(ret_val,
                     file_name='path/to/hdf5',
                     keys_to_keep=['wfo', 'dx', 'dy'],